anandjha90/MASTER-THE-ART-OF-EXTRACT-TRANSFORM-LOAD-WITH-MATILLION/README.md

       -> Live Class along with Recordings (if you miss any class) -> Notes & Files will be shared using Github( so as to learn new technology) -> Dedicated support 24x7 by mentors
-      -> Hand on Real Industry Project from expert Faculty -> Complete Resume Makeover as per Industry
+      -> Hand on Real Industry Projects from expert Faculty

-      -> End-to-End Interview Preparation
-.
-.
-So , If you want to master the concepts of
+So, If you want to master the concepts of EXTRACT, TRANSFORM & LOAD using MATILLION then you are one step away from grabbing this OFFER in FLAT INR 499

-#sql #python #R #excel #powerbi #tableau #statistics #aws #azure #snowflake #googlecloud #snowflake

-by working on real industry-led LIVE 🎬PROJECTS 📽on real datasets💽 then come fall in LOVE 😍 WITH DATA 💽with me 🕺

 For any Queries kindly reach us on :-
  📧 info@analyticswithanand.in
  📞 +918618800846
- 🎓 Syllabus and course content :  https://forms.gle/bjwLsZeUAAXFG3Mp8
+ 🎓 Syllabus and course content :  Scan the QR Code in the Content Section

-Let Data Drive Your Success! 👉 Join Today! 🌟 And Grab 10% Discount.
+Let Data Drive Your Success! 👉 Join Today! 🌟 And Grab 50% Discount.

+HURRY UP !!
+ENROLL NOW !!